Abyssall-Dev/RePath/README.md

 Precomputation is experimental right now and it seems the benefits are not that big, because on large maps it's very unlikely that the same path will be found again.
 However, it can be useful for small maps or navmeshes with smaller number of vertices and faces.
 For short distances you can get a sub-millisecond pathfinding time.

-While the precomputation is multithreaded, the pathfinding itself is not.
-This is because the pathfinding is usually very fast and multithreading it would not bring any benefits for short distances.
-However if you need to find paths for very long distances, you can calculate middle point between start and end and then calculate paths from start to middle and from middle to end in parallel.
+You can use `find_path_multithreaded` method to calculate paths in parallel.
+This is useful for long distances, but it's not recommended for short distances because of the overhead of splitting the path into segments and calculating them in parallel.

 ### License